mayankkansal1/Reusable/README.md

 Reusable Components

 1. Inputs
 Text Input: For entering plain text (e.g., name, email).
-Password Input: For entering secure text (e.g., passwords).
-Number Input: For numeric values with min and max validation.
+Done Password Input: For entering secure text (e.g., passwords).
+Done Number Input: For numeric values with min and max validation.
 Textarea: For multi-line input.
+Done
 Search Input: Includes a search icon and clear functionality.
+Done

 2. Selects
 Dropdown Select: For choosing a single value from a list.